Beetroot: Industrial production and other uses

 A large proportion of commercial production is processed into boiled and sterilized beetroot or pickles.

-Betanin, obtained from the roots, is used industrially as red food colorant to improve the color and flavor of tomato paste, sauces, desserts, jams and jellies, ice cream, candy, and breakfast cereals.
+Betanin, obtained from the roots, is used industrially as red food colorant to enhance the color and flavor of tomato paste, sauces, desserts, jams and jellies, ice cream, candy, and breakfast cereals.
 When beetroot juice is used, it is most stable in foods with low water content, such as frozen novelties and fruit fillings.

 Beetroot can be used to make wine.